 An action plan was implemented following a Finance Review undertaken in 2015/16.
 The action plan addressed fundamental weaknesses in the BTP Finance Department relating to the internal control environment.
-A number of immediate actions to address the identified weaknesses were implemented in 2015/16 with including a restructure of the Finance and Procurement team, strengthening of internal controls and processes and implementation of fraud prevention and detection controls.
+A number of immediate actions to address the identified weaknesses were implemented in 2015/16 with further work undertaken in 2016/17, This evaluation provided assurance including a restructure of the Finance and Procurement team, strengthening of internal controls and processes and implementation of fraud prevention and detection controls.
 The detailed action plan was monitored by both the Audit and Risk Assurance Committee and the DfT.
 Regular governance meetings are in place to monitor progress and delivery of this plan.